Kansas Diminished Value Claims

 Broadie v.
 Randall, 216 P. 1103 (Kan.
 1923)

-The Kansas Supreme Court held that when repairs do not restore damaged property to its original condition and value, the proper measure of damages may include both the reasonable cost of repairs and the difference between the property’s value before the injury and its value after repairs are completed.
+The Kansas Supreme Court held that when repairs don't restore damaged property to its original condition and value, damages may include both the reasonable cost of repairs and the difference between the property's pre-injury value and its value after repairs are completed.

 Venable v.
 Import Volkswagen, Inc., 519 P.2d 667 (Kan.
 1974)

-The court reaffirmed that diminished value damages are recoverable when a repaired vehicle is worth less after repairs than it was before the accident.
-Residual loss in value is recognized as a compensable element of property damage.
+The court reaffirmed that principle decades later, confirming that diminished value damages are recoverable when a repaired vehicle is worth less afterward than it was before the accident — residual loss in value counts as compensable property damage.

 Below are answers to common questions about Kansas diminished value claims, including how claims work, time limits, and how loss in market value is calculated after an accident.

 Yes.
-Kansas recognizes third party diminished value claims when another driver is responsible for the accident.
+Kansas recognizes third-party diminished value claims whenever another driver is responsible for the accident.

 Still have a question?